CesiumGS/wetzel/README.md

 ## Purpose and Limitations

-This tool was developed to generate reference documentaiton for the [glTF](https://github.com/KhronosGroup/glTF) schema.
+This tool was developed to generate reference documentation for the [glTF](https://github.com/KhronosGroup/glTF) schema.
 As such, it doesn't support the entire JSON Schema spec, only what is needed by the glTF schema.
 Currently it accepts JSON Schema drafts 3, 4, 7, and 2020-12.

 ## Example